mbelsis/PrivacyChatBox/README.md

 ![PrivacyChatBoX Logo](assets/logo.png)

+> **IMPORTANT NOTICE**: This project is still a work in progress.
+Some features may be incomplete or subject to change.

 ## Overview

 PrivacyChatBoX is a comprehensive Python-based AI privacy protection platform that provides an intuitive and engaging approach to safeguarding sensitive information across multiple document types and providers.

 This application offers a privacy-focused environment for AI interactions with multiple model integrations while ensuring user data remains secure.

-This application is still work in progress

 ## Key Features